Flower of September

-September's birth flower is the aster.
+September's birth flower is the Aster.

-Asters offer that happy yellow face encircled with rayed petals.
-Asters are part of the sunflower or daisy family.
-The Aster is named from the Greek word for star.
-In the language of flowers, reflecting the changing season, the Aster signifies farewell.
-Farewell to the lazy days of summer, to swimming pools and picnics, and farewell to the summer harvest.
+In Floriography ("FLOOR-EE-ah-grah-FEE"), the language of flowers, the Aster signifies farewell in a nod to the changing season.
+Farewell to the lazy days of summer, swimming pools and picnics, and farewell to the summer harvest.

-September's fields are golden.
 Her skies are azure fair.

 And In her beauty holden